 1) Tournament Doctor.
-(See ATP Addendum, page 377)

 Beginning with the qualifying competition, it is the responsibility of each ATP Tour tournament to provide on-site during the entire tournament an English-speaking Doctor who specializes in sports medicine, unless otherwise approved by ATP's Medical Services Committee.
-Each tournament shall send the name and address of the tournament Doctor to the appropriate ATP regional coordinator forty-two (42) days in advance of the tournament.
+Each tournament shall send the name and address of the tournament Doctor (or all Doctors, if more than one) to the appropriate ATP regional coordinator ninety (90) days in advance of the tournament.
 The tournament doctor shall be responsible for the medical care and treatment of the players at all times during the event and shall have no other official duties while at the tournament site.
+ATP tournaments shall provide for the Tournament Doctor, a private space in the vicinity of the ATP Physiotherapist area.
+Please refer to the Standards and Best Practices section on ATP Tournament Centre.